 A motion by Steele, seconded Overhuel, to close the public hearing at 7:21pm.
-On a voice vote, all voted in favor.
+On a voice vote, voted in favor.
 Motion passed.
 A motion by Steele, seconded by Wisnaski, to approve Ordinance 393 Zoning Amendment.
 On a roll call vote, all voted in favor.
 Motion passed.
 A motion by Steele, seconded by Overhuel, to open the public hearing at 7:23pm to hear comments on the proposed Recreation Plan.
 On a voice vote, all voted in favor.
-Motion passed. ن which included working with Superintendent Nieuwenhuis, Nathaniel Mehmed of Williams & Works, the Community Development Manager Siegel detailed the process for updating the 5 year Recreation Plan, Parks & Trees Commission, and the community as a whole.
+Motion passed. Ċ which included working with Superintendent Nieuwenhuis, Nathaniel Mehmed of Williams & Works, the Community Development Manager Siegel detailed the process for updating the 5 year Recreation Plan, Parks & Trees Commission, and the community as a whole.
 Cory Redder, Parks & Trees Commission, noted that this was his first time working on the Recreation Plan as a newly appointed Commission member, and he appreciated the opportunity.

 A motion by Steele, seconded Overhuel, to close the public hearing at 7:27pm.
 On a voice vote, all voted in favor.
 Motion passed.
-A motion by Steele, seconded by Overhuel, to adopt Resolution 2023-06 A Resolution Adopting the City of Plainwell Five Year Recreational Plan 2023 Thru 2028.
+A motion by Steele, seconded by Overhuel, to adopt Resolution 2023-06 A Resolution Adopting the City of Plainwell Five Year Recreational Plan 2023 Thru 2027.
 On a roll call vote, all voted in favor.
-Motion passed.

-work with materials purchased from Wood Works Specialties.
-Superintendent Nieuwenhuis estimated the purposes as well, which could easily be included in the repair project.
-DPW employees would perform the Superintendent Nieuwenhuis reported that the DPW building had several windows, a door, and some siding that needed to be repaired.
+purposes as well, which could easily be included in the repair project.
+DPW employees would perform the work with materials purchased from Wood Works Specialties.
+Superintendent Nieuwenhuis estimated the Superintendent Nieuwenhuis reported that the DPW building had several windows, a door, and some siding that needed to be repaired.
 He recommended adding a sliding window for customer service cost of building materials would be \$5,200.00. Ö.